-The District Superintendent shall suggest to the Board the names of such workers as in his judgment have proper qualifications for Senior Pastor of this church.
+The District Superintendent shall suggest to the Board the names of such workers as in his judgment have proper qualifications for senior pastor of this church (who may be given another title).
 The Board shall give consideration only to candidates approved by the District Superintendent.
-The Senior Pastor of the church shall be called by the Board and appointed by the District Superintendent.
-Upon his appointment by the District Superintendent, the Senior Pastor and his wife become members of the church.
+The senior pastor of the church shall be called by the Board and appointed by the District Superintendent.
+Upon his appointment by the District Superintendent, the senior pastor and his wife become members of the church.

-The Senior Pastor may resign from the church by giving due notice of his intention to the District Superintendent and the Board.
-The Board may, with the written approval of the District Superintendent, terminate the employment of the Senior Pastor in accordance with the policies of The Christian and Missionary Alliance in Canada.
+The senior pastor may resign from the church by giving due notice of his intention to the District Superintendent and the Board.
+The Board may, with the written approval of the District Superintendent, terminate the employment of the senior pastor in accordance with the policies of The Christian and Missionary Alliance in Canada.

-The District Superintendent may, after consultation with the Board and with the approval of the District Executive Committee, terminate the appointment of the Senior Pastor.
+The District Superintendent may, after consultation with the Board and with the approval of the District Executive Committee, terminate the appointment of the senior pastor.